yk-liu/yk-liu.github.io/_posts/2019-01-12-Lie-Groups-and-Actions/2019-01-12-Lie-Groups-and-Actions.md

 title: >
    Lie Groups and "Actions"
 categories: Lie-group Topology
-tags: Pullback Pushforward Lie-group Lie-algebra
+tags: Pullback Pushforward Lie-group Lie-algebra representation
-keywords: Pull-back Push-forward algebra left-invariant-vector-field
+keywords: Pull-back Push-forward algebra left-invariant-vector-field adjoint-representation
 edit: 2019-03-26
 mermaid: true
 description: In this post Lie groups and it's actions are introduced.
 This is the first of a series posts start from Lie group and Lie algebra, where I try to understand "infinitesimal operators" and "generators" used by physicists from a mathematical standpoint.
 Hopefully, this series ends with a good explanation of what "generators" are in Classical Mechanics as well as Quantum Mechanics.